manjushaps/Techn0tz/_posts/2025-05-29-Jekyll-Series-Part-4.md

 ---

 > ## 🧠 TechNuggetz
-> Use **`bundle exec jekyll serve --livereload`** to auto-refresh the site on save.
+> ⚡Use **`bundle exec jekyll serve --livereload`** to auto-refresh the site on save.
 >
-> Experiment with themes!
+> ⚡Experiment with themes!
 Start with **jekyll/minima**, then explore custom themes or GitHub’s theme chooser.
 >
-> Use HTML inside markdown files for advanced formatting.
+> ⚡Use HTML inside markdown files for advanced formatting.
 >
-> Want to blog in multiple categories?
+> ⚡Want to blog in multiple categories?
 Add tags or categories to your posts’ front matter.
 >
-> Commit often with meaningful messages, especially before publishing.
+> ⚡Commit often with meaningful messages, especially before publishing.

 ---